jermowery/jermowery.github.io/content/recipes/french_toast.md

 description: "French Toast ala Regina"
 ---

-{% include important.html content="This recipe involves leaving the bread in the fridge overnight,
+## Important

-                                   plan accordingly" %}
+This recipe involves leaving the bread in the fridge overnight, plan accordingly

 ## Equipment